pkhabazi/matthiaslischka.at/_posts/2019-04-10-Unexpected-State-Of-AutoMapper-Dynamic-Map.md

 This is really dangerous and unexpected and therefore [Dynamic Mapping](http://docs.automapper.org/en/stable/Dynamic-and-ExpandoObject-Mapping.html) should never be used!

-## How to use AutoMapper then?
+## How to deal with this?

+Don't ever use dynamic map.
+That's my new opinion since I debugged into this issue.

-Feelings are always running high when it comes to [AutoMapper](http://automapper.org/) and my colleagues all know that I'm not a huge fan.
+Secondly, I would challenge [if AutoMapper is really needed](https://jimmybogard.com/automapper-usage-guidelines/) at all.
+I know feelings are always running high when it comes to [AutoMapper](http://automapper.org/) and my colleagues all know that I'm not a huge fan.
 However, it's not that I think it is a bad tool or [even hate it](https://jimmybogard.com/automappers-design-philosophy/), I just never saw a project where it was used the way it is [intended to be used](https://jimmybogard.com/automapper-usage-guidelines/).
-Personally I do like to use it in tests sometimes but try to avoid it in production code.

-So, first of all, challenge [if AutoMapper is really needed](https://jimmybogard.com/automapper-usage-guidelines/).
-If the answer is yes make extra sure that you use it correctly - it's a powerful tool and misuse will be punished later on.
+When you want to use it make extra sure that you use it correctly - it's a powerful tool and misuse will be punished later on.

 **Make sure to follow Jimmy Bogard's [AutoMapper Usage Guidelines](https://jimmybogard.com/automapper-usage-guidelines/).**